2023 Solar Incentives Guide for Scranton, PA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the Pennsylvania government or by your county/municipality, might have additional qualifications.
-Talk to your local Scranton solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the Pennsylvania government or by your county/municipality, sometimes have additional qualifications.
+Talk to your local Scranton solar installer to discover what incentives your project will qualify for.

 Can I use multiple types of renewable energy to power my home?